andgineer/docker-allure/README.md

-Generates Yandex Allure 2 report and serve it.
+[Docker container](https://cloud.docker.com/repository/docker/andgineer/allure) that generates Yandex Allure 2 report and serve it.

 To generate report (test results should be in ./allure-results, result will be in ./allure-report)